 You can watch the WRAL segment here on below from my Vimeo channel or what I now call “HBTV” ( get it!?)
 Ha, Ha.
 Enjoy!
 You’ll find lots of food and recipe videos there as well as links back to many of my televised food and travel segments.

-Then, on Monday Sept 27 I was about to share a look at 7 more of the winners with my friends, co-host Mia Atkins and Eugene Robinson at Charlotte Today on WCNC in Charlotte.
+Then, I shared a look at 7 more of the winners with my friends, co-host Mia Atkins and Eugene Robinson at Charlotte Today on WCNC in Charlotte.

 Follow my social media on Instagram, Facebook and Twitter and I’ll let you know as soon as the WCNC segment goes live; then in case you miss it, come back to this post where I will share the link as soon as the segment is up online.